-Since the dawn of humanity, us humans rely heavily on word of mouth recommendations when making important decisions – like the best place to gather berries or hunt bison, or the best cave to hunker down in at night.
+Since the dawn of humanity, humans have relied heavily on word of mouth recommendations when making important decisions – like the best place to gather berries or hunt bison, or the best cave to hunker down in at night.

 Today we call it social proof, and it is more powerful than ever.